huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  Your total cost will include a combination of fixed subscription costs and running costs for the resources attached to your labs.
-The fees across all labs inside one data space are summarized and billed to the data spaces' billing accounts.
+                  Cost includes running costs for the store and compute resources your attach to your lab.
+Fees across several labs can be billed individually or in combined in invoice profile.
                 </v-col>
               </v-row>
               <v-row dense>